Ameg-yag/V3ded.github.io/_posts/2017-12-16-htb-nineveh.markdown

 root@EdgeOfNight:~# nmap -Pn --host-timeout 201 --max-retries 0 -p 571,290,911 10.10.10.43
 ```

-If you nmap the target one more time you will notice that SSH is open.
+If you nmap the target after the knock you will notice that SSH is open.
 Now we just need the password for SSH...
 Hydra again?
 No!
 Finding the key is tricky - you need to run `strings` command on
-`/var/www/ssl/secure_notes/nineveh.png` which will give you a private RSA key for user amrois.
+`/var/www/ssl/secure_notes/nineveh.png`.
 ```console
 -----BEGIN RSA PRIVATE KEY----- MIIEowIBAAKCAQEAri9EUD7bwqbmEsEpIeTr2KGP/wk8YAR0Z4mmvHNJ3UfsAhpI